JAMPANIKOMAL/atlas/docs/01_Project_Overview.md

-# A.T.L.A.S. v3: Project Overview
+# A.T.L.A.S.: Project Overview

 This document outlines the vision and architecture for the third version of the A.T.L.A.S. project.

 ## Core Philosophy

-A.T.L.A.S. v3 is built on a hybrid development model that combines the strengths of interactive development with the stability of production scripts.
+A.T.L.A.S. is built on a hybrid development model that combines the strengths of interactive development with the stability of production scripts.

 **Research & Development (R&D) in Jupyter Notebooks**: All new features, pipeline refinements, and model experiments are first developed in Jupyter Notebooks (`/notebooks`).
 This allows for rapid, cell-by-cell testing, data visualization, and interactive feedback.